A Once-in-a-Generation Conservation Opportunity

 entire Sagebrush Sea landscape that the sage grouse depends on for

-survival; the same lands that connect and sustain the wild heart of the American West.
+survival; the same lands that connect and sustain the wild heart of

 The sage grouse is an “umbrella species”—a bird that requires vast tracts of habitat to survive—and protecting this one bird’s Priority Habitats would provide the room needed to protect dozens of rare and sensitive wildlife species, from the pygmy rabbit to the sage sparrow.
 Unique wildlife like the burrowing owl and white-tailed prairie dog could gain refuges against habitat destruction, and the ancestral migration routes of pronghorn and mule deer would be protected within sage grouse Priority Habitats.